British Pound / Singapore Dollar Forecast to 2030

 Common risks include weaker growth, margin pressure, valuation compression, liquidity stress, policy shifts, and adverse macro regimes.

-Can British Pound / Singapore Dollar decline even in a long-term forecast?
+How should I use this British Pound / Singapore Dollar forecast?